 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 The follow-up care plan for people with intraocular melanoma will depend on the treatment they received.
 In general, people who have had intraocular melanoma should have regular checkups throughout their lifetime.

-People who have had radiation therapy or have decided to choose active surveillance should have the tumor monitored closely, about every three to six months.
+People who have had radiation therapy or have decided to choose active surveillance should be monitored closely, about every three to six months.
 Patients who have had the eye surgically removed should receive a yearly eye examination, and doctors should monitor the orbit closely for the next two to three years.

 All people treated for intraocular melanoma need to be monitored to watch for any sign that the cancer may have spread to other areas of the body.
-This process may include a physical examination, blood work, and imaging tests, such as a chest x-ray, ultrasound, CT scan, or PET scan, every six to 12 months.
+This process may include a physical examination, blood work, and imaging tests, such as a chest x-ray, ultrasound, CT scan, or PET scan, every 6 to 12 months.
 Your doctor can work with you to decide on an appropriate follow-up care plan.

 Learn more about the importance of follow-up care .